 - A white reflector in the front and a red reflector in the rear.
 You must have at least two yellow reflectors on each wheel.

-- Helmets are not mandatory, but strongly recommended as they protect against the risk of serious head or brain injuries.
+- Off-post helmets are not mandatory, but strongly recommended, as they protect against the risk of serious head or brain injuries.
 Some cities have adopted helmet laws for young children.
 Check with your local authorities to see if this applies in your area.